 - Commercial work including company law, insolvency, guarantees and passing off

 - Construction and civil engineering disputes

 - All aspects of crime - from fraud to fisticuffs

 In addition we have individual specialists in many other areas, including European Community, public transport, computer law, ecclesiastical and Islamic law.

-Our Chief Clerk and Senior Clerks in each centre are always happy to advise you as to the most suitable individual to deal with any particular matter.
-They will also assist solicitors in the creation of any documented procedure for the selection and use of our members and will discuss fees and provide estimates for anticipated work.
-These fees will normally reflect the time taken, the complexity of the work involved, the urgency of such work and the importance of it to the client.
+Our staff are always happy to advise as to the most suitable individual to deal with any particular matter and to discuss fees which normally reflect the time taken, the complexity of the work involved, the urgency of such work and the importance of it to the client.
 All members of Chambers are instructed in legally aided cases and will, in appropriate circumstances, consider carrying out conditional fee and 'pro bono' work.